spattisson/zaproxy/ContentMatcher.md

 # Details

-Here's na example of this component usage inside a Plugin to search for errors:
+Here's an example of this component usage inside a Plugin to search for errors:

 ```
 String APP_ERRORS_FILE = "/app_errors.xml";